National Suicide Prevention Month & Signs of Suicide

 But people are starting to talk more about the issue.
-In particular, recent celebrity deaths, including Robin Williams, Anthony Bourdain, Kate Spade, Caroline Flack, and Tim Bergling (Avicii) have sparked dialogue on what has traditionally been a taboo subject.
+In particular, celebrity deaths, including Robin Williams, Anthony Bourdain, Kate Spade, Caroline Flack, and Tim Bergling (Avicii) have sparked dialogue on what has traditionally been a taboo subject.
 These conversations are helping to chip away at some of the harmful stigmas and misunderstandings surrounding suicide.
 As a result, our culture is becoming increasingly determined to build awareness around circumstances that lead to suicide in an effort to prevent suicide from becoming a choice for their friends and loved ones.

 While we should be prepared to address the issue year-round, this month provides a more focused opportunity to raise awareness, connect struggling individuals with the resources they need, share stories of healing, and continue the effort to normalize conversations involving suicide.

 According to the National Institute for Mental Health, in 2020 suicide was the 2nd leading cause of death for people ages 10-14 and 25-34 but affects all ages.
 When you consider the ripple effect a suicide has on the individual’s family and friends, the number of those affected increases dramatically.

 But, there are effective methods of prevention that anyone can use when concerned about the mental health of a loved one.

 In general, there is often an increase in:

 Behavioral changes may include:

 Isolating from friends and family